 If you are feeling pain from round ligament stretching, there are many natural things you can do to lessen the pain or avoid it altogether.

 7 Natural Remedies for Round Ligament Pain

-Heat is often a no-no remedy when it comes to being pregnant, but if you are experiencing round ligament pain, you are able to use heat to help relive it.
+Heat is often a no-no remedy when it comes to being pregnant, but if you are experiencing round ligament pain, you are able to use heat to help relieve it.
 The best thing you can do is take a bath—not only will the hot water loosen tension in your muscles but relaxation is also a big way to stop the ligaments from hurting.
 You can even add Epsom salts for added benefit.
 If baths aren’t your thing, try to use a heating pad on the affected area for small intervals of time.
 Just be sure to not put it on the highest heat setting and to limit your use to 15 minutes.